Best ambassadors announced at launch of new brood in Marlborough

 Matt Lambert, The Musket Room, New York

 Matt has been an outstanding ambassador for Ōra King in his adopted city of New York.
 As a result, he was NZ King Salmon’s first choice of chef to bring to New Zealand for the Long Lunch.
 The Musket Room is a modern New Zealand restaurant and as such Matt is able to use the restaurant as an excellent platform to show off Kiwi produce – including Ōra King.
-Despite running a busy and highly renowned restaurant recently awarded its first Michelin Star, Matt dedicated a week of his valuable time to visit New Zealand for the Ōra King long lunch putting numerous hours into preparation for the event.
+Despite running a busy and highly renowned restaurant recently awarded its first Michelin Star, Matt dedicated a week of his valuable time to visit New Zealand for the Ōra King long lunch putting numerous hours into preparing for the event.

 Best Ōra King Dish – New Zealand